ircdocs/modern-irc/index.md

 Thanks to the following people for contributing to this document, or to helping with IRC specification efforts:

-Simon Butcher, dx, James Wheare, Stephanie Daugherty, and all the IRC developers and documentation writers throughout the years.
+Simon Butcher, dx, James Wheare, Stephanie Daugherty, Sadie, and all the IRC developers and documentation writers throughout the years.